What is Wide Format Inkjet Printing?

 Here is a chart that lists the strengths and shortcomings of the Aqueous, Solvent, Eco-Solvent, Latex and UV Inkjet Inks discussed above.

-This post serves as the 1st part in a 2-part guide on understanding wide-format inkjet printers and printing, and how they are a vital part in a digital printer’s arsenal today.
+This post serves as the 1st part in a 2-part guide on understanding wide-format inkjet printers and how they are a vital part of a digital printer’s arsenal today.

 We strongly recommend reading both these parts.
 Especially if you are an entrepreneur who is thinking of starting a digital printing business – the knowledge will come in very handy.
 And if you are already an established printer in the industry, then these posts might be a great place for us to start a conversation.

 Finally, I’d love to hear from you.
-Do let us know your thoughts in the comments section below.
+Do let me know your thoughts in the comments section below.

 Drop us a line.
 Send us your query.
 And we’ll get back to you with solutions and answers.

 Mitesh lives, mostly for Saturdays.

 But when forced to work, you’ll find him heading Orchid Digitals – a printing press in Pune.

 If it’s an emergency, try looking for him in the hills behind his house.
 You’ll almost certainly find him… lazing under a tree, with a book in hand.